 “Bill, God knows your heart and your longings and deepest desires.
 He knows that you are a lifelong seeker after truth.
 I remind you that the truth you seek will always be found in Jesus.
 Keep seeking, keep asking, keep knocking.
 I remind you, too, that your entire past has been removed—all those bad experiences you have had were merely to test you and strengthen you.
 Your past is entirely gone and you are a brand-new man facing a new era in your life.
 Walk through the open door I have set before you.
 Through that open door is a new and fresh anointing for ministry and service to others.
 I am giving you a new world to reach, to teach, to disciple, to proclaim the Gospel about Jesus.
 Yes, walk through the open door I have set before you into a brand new day, a brand-new era in your life—and I will be with you and in you all your journey!”

 That prophecy last evening was not only wonder-fully encouraging and strengthening to me, but also a marvelous illustration about how that particular gift of the Holy Spirit “works.”
-Again, generally speaking, the gift of prophecy is to build up, strengthen, and edify the Church as a whole, whereas tongues is generally used to build up, edify, and strengthen the individual believer (or the Church as a whole, if an interpreter is present).
+Again, generally speaking, the gift of prophecy is to build up, strengthen, comfort, and edify the Church as a whole, whereas tongues is generally used to build up, edify, and strengthen the individual believer (or the Church as a whole, if an interpreter is present).
 Note that Paul writes in this chapter he wishes everyone would speak in tongues, but especially that they would prophesy.

 Where Does It Originate?